m4r35n357/ODE-Playground/README.md

 There are also convenient factories for generating derivative "jets" of arbitrary order, and an implementation of Horner's method for summing the Taylor Series.
 These "low-level" functions, when properly called,  are all that is needed to solve systems of ODEs.
-There is a fairly extensive collection of nonlinear ODE examples already implemented, in the file tsm.py, and in the tsm-\*-*.c files.
+There is a fairly extensive collection of nonlinear ODE examples already implemented, in the file tsm-lorenz-dbg, and in the tsm-\*-*.c files.
 The list includes systems due to Lorenz, Rossler, Thomas, Bouali, Rabinovitch-Fabrikant, Sprott, and many others.

 ## Accuracy of solutions